Welcome to Joe's

 Joe's Movement - Serving the Moving Community

-More than 20 arts groups call Joe's home, utilizing Artist Services to provide them with affordable rehearsal and performance space throughout the year.
+Many artists and artist groups call Joe's home, utilizing Artist Services to provide them with affordable rehearsal and performance space throughout the year.
 Joe's houses an extensive roster of local artists contracted for special events and education programs.

 Joe's facility is a resource for community activity offering daily movement classes for all levels of movers, producing over 150 public events per year, and providing space and production support for important, large community events, such as the Mount Rainier Craft Fair or and the Mount Rainier- Gateway 5K.